Pressured for profit, oil majors bet big on shale technology

 Much of the new technology is focused on where rather than how to drill.

-Anadarko Petroleum, Statoil and others are using DNA sequencing to pinpoint high potential areas, collecting DNA from microbes in oil to search for the same DNA in rock samples.
+Anadarko Petroleum (APC.N), Statoil (STL.OL) and others are using DNA sequencing to pinpoint high potential areas, collecting DNA from microbes in oil to search for the same DNA in rock samples.
 ConocoPhillip’s MRI techniques also borrow from medical advances.

 ConocoPhillips next year will start using magnetic resonance imaging (MRI) to analyze Permian rock samples and find the best drilling locations, a technique the company first developed for its Alaskan offshore operations.

-Premier has reduced the time needed to analyze seismic data to find oil reserves from days or weeks to seconds.
+Premier has reduced the time needed to analyze geochemical data to find oil reserves from days or weeks to seconds.
 Such efficiencies serve two purposes, said Nathan Ganser, Premier’s director of geochemical services.

 “It’s not only removing costs that are superfluous,” he said.
 “It’s boosting production.”